-ART APPRECIATION (Visual Art Specialization-Beginning)
+ART APPRECIATION (Visual Art Specialization-Beginning) Grade Level: 9, 10, 11, 12 Prerequisite: None Credit: 1 unit

 This course introduces the origins and historical development of visual arts.
 Emphasis is placed on the elements and principles of art as seen in selected artworks from various art periods.